 The Applicable SWP Charges for CVWD and DWA for Table A water are set forth in Tables 3 and 4, respectively.
-Unit Charges for Delta Water, Variable Transportation, and Off-Aqueduct Power Charges are based on estimates presented in Appendix B of CDWR Bulletin 132-17.
+Unit Charges for Delta Water, Variable Transportation, and Off-Aqueduct Power Charges are based on estimates presented in Appendix B of CDWR Bulletin 132-18.

-Since CDWR has been unable to deliver maximum Table A allocations for 17 of the past 18 years, the amounts of the Applicable SWP Charges for 2018/2019 and future years are computed based on a long-term SWP reliability factor applied to the maximum SWP allocations.
-From 2013 through 2017, a factor of 58% was applied; a factor of 62% is being applied in 2018.
+Since CDWR has been unable to deliver maximum Table A allocations for 17 of the past 18 years, the amounts of the Applicable SWP Charges for 2019/2020 and future years are computed based on a long-term SWP reliability factor applied to the maximum SWP allocations.
+From 2013 through 2017, a factor of 58% was applied; a factor of 62% was applied in 2018 and is being applied in 2019.

 Since the 2003 Exchange Agreement allows MWD to call-back or recall the 100,000 AF of Table A allocation it transferred to CVWD and DWA, the amounts of the Applicable SWP Charges from 2004/2005 through 2017/2018 and future years have been computed with the MWD transfer portion being further reduced by another long-term reliability factor to account for possible future recalls pursuant to the 2003 Exchange Agreement (typically 35%).
 However, according to MWD management, it is unlikely that MWD will recall any water for the foreseeable future.
-Therefore, commencing with this report, it is assumed that MWD will not recall any of its transfer portion.
-This change has the effect of increasing the estimated delivery of State Project water for future years, including the 2018/2019 fiscal year, thus raising the replenishment assessment rate necessary to cover anticipated importation costs.
+Therefore, commencing with the 2018/2019 report, it is assumed that MWD will not recall any of its transfer portion.
+This change has the effect of increasing the estimated delivery of SWP water for future years, including the 2019/2020 fiscal year, thus raising the replenishment assessment rate necessary to cover anticipated importation costs.

 The derivations of the Applicable SWP Charges are set forth in Tables 3 and 4.
-The "Maximum Table A Water Allocation" shown in Tables 3 and 4 is the currently existing Table A Water Allocation per CDWR Bulletin 132-17, Appendix B, Table B-4

-(contractual quantities based on requests for same by CVWD and DWA) with no reliability factors being applied.
+The "Maximum Table A Water Allocation" shown in Tables 3 and 4 is the currently existing Table A Water Allocation per CDWR Bulletin 132-17, Appendix B, Table B-4 (contractual quantities based on requests for same by CVWD and DWA) with no reliability factors being applied.
 The "Probable Table A Water Allocation" is the currently existing Table A Water Allocation.
 The MWD reliability factor was formerly applied to the Probable Table A Allocation column to reflect the long-term average with probable recalls by MWD, pursuant to the remaining years of the 2003 Exchange Agreement and its implementation.
-The "Probable Table A Water allocation.
+The "Probable Table A Water Delivery" is based on 62% reliability of the probable Table A Water allocation.

-It should be noted that the increase of the SWP reliability factor from 58% to 62% and the elimination of the MWD reliability factor will result in higher estimates for future deliveries--including for 2018/2019--than previously projected during the Proposition 218 proceedings; and, consequently, higher estimates for effective Table A assessment rates.
+It should be noted that the increase of the SWP reliability factor from 58% to 62% and the elimination of the MWD reliability factor will result in higher estimates for future deliveries--including for 2019/2020--than previously projected during the Proposition 218 proceedings; and, consequently, higher estimates for effective Table A assessment rates.

 Applicable SWP Charges proportioned in accordance with the Water Management Agreement, more particularly in accordance with relative production within CVWD and DWA, yield Allocated SWP Charges.
-Over the past five years, 2013 through 2017, DWA has been responsible for approximately 21.9% of the water produced within the WWR Management Area, and 68.6% of water produced from the MC Management Area.
+Over the past five years, 2014 through 2018, DWA has been responsible for approximately 22.15% of the water produced within the WWR Management Area, and 69.16% of water produced from the MC Management Area.